In Kentucky towns slammed by tornadoes, weary residents are picking up the pieces

 In Kentucky, searchers continue to go house to house, combing through debris in hopes of finding the more than 100 people still unaccounted for after vicious tornadoes swept through the state on Friday night.

-Families and business owners are also beginning to clean up neighborhoods, salvaging the parts of their lives that remain in the wake of a disaster that has left at least 74 people dead and more than 100 others unaccounted for.
+Families and business owners are also beginning to clean up neighborhoods, salvaging the parts of their lives that remain in the wake of a disaster that has left at least 74 people dead.

 "Yes [we're] still in rescue and recovery," said Kentucky Gov. Andy Beshear on Tuesday.
 "But that doesn't mean we're not starting the process of clearing out cleaning up and then rebuilding."